cjmalloy/jasper/README.md

 2. Adding the `+plugin/delta` signature tag
 3. Adding a `+plugin/delta` Plugin response

+Adding the `+plugin/error` tag will prevent any further processing.
+Remove the `+plugin/error` tag to retry.
+You can also attach any error logs for the user to see by replying to the delta with the `+plugin/log` tag.
+Logs should be tagged `internal` to prevent clutter, and should match the visibility of the parent delta (`public` or not) with the same owner so the user can clear the logs as desired.

 Right now only JavaScript scripts are supported.
 Here are examples that reply in all uppercase:

 ### Remove the `plugin/delta` tag: